Getting Started

 What We're Building

-Penn Carey Law has built meaningful AI infrastructure over the past two years across curriculum, technology partnerships, faculty development, student programs, and research.
+Penn Carey Law has built meaningful AI infrastructure over the past two years — much of it through the AI Teaching Lab — across curriculum, technology partnerships, faculty development, student programs, and research.
 For an overview, see Forging the Future: AI at Penn Carey Law.
-Here's what's in place.

 Curriculum